Built-in State Docs

 summaryContent exceeds max summary length and no summary existssummarize

-describedItem has a URI, media content, and a media provider configureddescribe
+describedItem has a URI, local describable media content, and a media provider configureddescribe

-System notes (IDs starting with .) skip analysis, tagging, and link extraction to avoid recursive processing.
+System notes (IDs starting with .) skip every fragment that gates on !item.is_system_note, which keeps the pipeline from recursively processing its own state docs, prompt docs, and tag descriptions.
 Fragments can be disabled individually (see Extending state docs below).

 Trigger: get() and now() calls.
 Mode: match: all — all queries run in parallel.
 Path: Synchronous (completes before returning to caller).